The Ultimate Guide to Structuring and Formatting a User Research Report Template for Effective Insights Documentation and Recommendations

 5. Embed Key Insights from the Table

 Within each section’s page, embed relevant insights from your main table.
 You can select a cell or a group of cells, click on Embed, and choose to embed the content as a Page or Inline.
-With Notion’s updated linking features, you can now embed a linked database view, which allows for real-time updates and a seamless connection to your primary data repository.
+With Notion’s updated linking features, you can now embed a linked database view, allowing for real-time updates and seamless connection to your primary data repository.

 6. Format and Style the Report